Wishy

 Wishy is an American indie rock band from Indianapolis, Indiana.
 The band consists of Kevin Krauter, formerly of the band Hoops, Nina Pitchkites, Conner Host, Mitch Collins, and Dimitri Morris.

 After releasing two EPs – Mana and Paradise – in 2023, the band released its debut studio album, Triple Seven, in 2024 to widespread critical acclaim.
 The band released a third EP, Planet Popstar, on April 25, 2025.

 History

 Krauter and Pitchkites formed the band in 2021.
 The band released their debut EP in 2023 titled Mana.
 The band released their second EP of 2023 titled Paradise.
 On August 16, 2024, Wishy released their debut album Triple Seven, through Winspear.
 They also announced a tour for late 2024.

+June 9, 2026, Wishy released the single "Lovesick" and announced their second album, Nature's Pill, to be released October 2, 2026.